-This masterpiece is grain free, gluten free, nut free and just around 100 calories per slice with less than 1 gram of carbs!!!!!
+This Low Carb Cake is a masterpiece made grain free, gluten free, nut free and just around 100 calories per slice with less than 1 gram of carbs!!!!!

 Don’t you love when the unexpected happens and turns out better than you would have thought or imagined?